-Cost-based and Price-Based Regulation Offer(s) and any applicable cost information must be supplied prior to 6:00 p.m. day-ahead and is applicable for the entire 24-hour period for which it is submitted.
-Resource Regulating Status, Regulation Capability, and Regulation Maximum and Regulation Minimum information may be submitted or changed up until sixty (60) minutes prior to the beginning of the operating hour, at which time the Regulation market closes.
 In the event that the Regulation Maximum and Regulation Minimum limits are not the most restrictive for a given resource (i.e. the Regulation Maximum the lowest of all the high limits and the Regulation Minimum the highest of all the low limits), the regulation software will utilize the most restrictive minimum and maximum of all applicable limits for real time.

-- Should a unit wish not to participate in the regulation market in any given hour on the operating day, the following update should be made at least 60 minutes prior to the operating hour in the Regulation Updates screens of the eMKT System: - Set Offer MW to zero - Set Available status to Not Available. - Should a unit's regulation operating parameters change after the regulation market closes for an hour, the following changes may be made through direct communication with the PJM Scheduling Coordinator: - Resource Regulating Status - Available to unavailable
+- Should a resource wish not to participate in the regulation market in any given hour on the operating day, the following update should be made at least 65 minutes prior to the operating hour in the Regulation Updates screens of the Markets Gateway System: - o Set Offer MW to zero and - Set Available status to Not Available. - Should a resource's regulation operating parameters change after the regulation market closes for an hour, the following changes may be made through direct communication with the PJM Scheduling Coordinator: - o Resource Regulating Status: - Available to unavailable - Self-scheduled to unavailable - o High Regulation Limit may be decreased but not increased and Low Regulation Limit may be increased but not decreased. - o Regulating capability may be decreased but not increased. - o Regulation Maximum capability may be decreased but not increased and Regulation Minimum capability may be increased but not decreased.